The roster of care template and tool provide the NDIA with information about the participant seeking new or revised SIL funding.

 - SIL Roster of Care Submission Template (DOCX 74KB)

 - SIL Roster of Care Tool (XLS 905KB)

 - Guide to using the Provider SIL Roster of Care Tool (DOCX 839KB)

 - Guide to using the Provider SIL Roster of Care Tool (PDF 692KB)

 The roster of care submission is considered with all other information outlined in the Supported independent living operational guideline .

 Providers must consult with the participant, or their nominee, to compile the information included in the roster of care submission.

-Providers must include sufficient detail in the roster of care template and tool to allow the NDIA to decide the reasonable and necessary support needs of the participant.
+Providers must include sufficient detail in the roster of care template and tool to assist the NDIA to decide the reasonable and necessary support needs of the participant.

-The roster of care submission is only one of the pieces of information the NDIA uses to help us determine the right amount of funding.
+It is important to remember that the roster of care submission is only one piece of information the NDIA use to help determine the right amount of funding.